LJGarvie/playbook/README.md

 This playbook is a collaborative effort.
 If you spot something that's wrong, feel free to hop in and correct it.
 But remember that this playbook is the result of our conversations about how we should do things, not a substitute for one.
 So don't make changes unless they reflect our shared agreement about how things are going to be done.

 If you are making a substantial change (perhaps following a team conversation) please make it in a branch and submit a pull request.
 Then ask someone else who was in the conversation to review and merge it.
-When we review a pull request on the playbook, we check that it accurately captures the conversation, that it doesn't contain anything private, and that it's well written and free of typos, incorrect speelings and other minor errors.
+When we review a pull request on the playbook, we check that it accurately captures the conversation, that it doesn't contain anything private, and that it's well written and free of typos, incorrect spellings and other minor errors.

 ## Build